TheZoraiz/ascii-image-converter/README.md

 	flags := aic_package.DefaultFlags()

 	// This part is optional.
-	// You can directly pass default flags variable to Convert() if you wish.
+	// You can directly pass default flags variable to aic_package.Convert() if you wish.
-	// For clarity, all flags are covered in this example, but you can use specific ones. flags.Complex = false // Use complex character set flags.Dimensions = []int{50, 25} // 50 by 25 ascii art size
+	// There are more flags, but these are the ones shown for demonstration flags.Dimensions = []int{50, 25}
+	flags.Colored = true
-	flags.SaveTxtPath = "."  // Save generated text in same directory
+	flags.SaveTxtPath = "."
-	flags.SaveImagePath = "."  // Save generated PNG image in same directory
+	flags.SaveImagePath = "."
-	flags.SaveGifPath = "." // If gif is provided, save ascii art gif in same directory flags.Negative = false  // Ascii art will have negative color-depth flags.Colored = true  // Keep colors from original image.
-This overrides flags.Grayscale and flags.FontColor
-	flags.Grayscale = false // Returns grayscale ascii art.
-This overrides flags.FontColor
-	flags.CustomMap = " .-=+#@"  // Starting from darkest to brightest shades.
-This overrides flags.Complex
+	flags.CustomMap = " .-=+#@"
-	flags.FlipX = false  // Flips ascii art horizontally
-	flags.FlipY = false  // Flips ascii art vertically
-	flags.Full = false  // Display ascii art that fills the terminal width.
-This overrides flags.Dimensions flags.FontFilePath = "./RobotoMono-Regular.ttf" // File path to font .ttf file for saved png and gif files.
-Ignored if flags.SaveImagePath or flags.SaveGifPath are not set flags.FontColor = [3]int{0, 0, 0} // Font color for terminal and saved png and gif files. flags.SaveBackgroundColor = [3]int{255, 255, 255} // Font color for saved png and gif files.
-Ignored if flags.SaveImagePath or flags.SaveGifPath are not set.
+	flags.FontFilePath = "./RobotoMono-Regular.ttf" // If file is in current directory
+	flags.SaveBackgroundColor = [3]int{50, 50, 50}

 	// Conversion for an image
 	asciiArt, err := aic_package.Convert(filePath, flags)